 Using solar radiation as propulsion for interplanetary travel has been the subject of science fiction for 100 years.
 Project IKAROS made this a reality, flying radiation probes to Venus and beyond using a solar sail.
-For propulsion they used a gigantic, extremely lightweight sail which used radiation pressure from the sun to drive the spacecraft to Venus.
-They needed solar modules to power the instrumentation over the long voyage.
-The modules had to be extremely light weight, durable, and flexible enough to withstand the stowage and deployment of the solar sail.
+For propulsion, they used a gigantic, extremely lightweight sail that used radiation pressure from the sun to drive the spacecraft to Venus.
+They needed solar panels to power the instrumentation over the long voyage.
+The solar panels had to be extremely lightweight, durable, and flexible enough to withstand the storage and deployment of the solar sail.

-PowerFilm's R&D team can design to even the most stringent requirements, and our amorphous silicon material provides some of the highest weight-to-power ratio available from any photovoltaic technology.
+PowerFilm's R&D team can design to even the most stringent requirements, and our amorphous silicon material provides some of the highest power-to-weight ratio available from any photovoltaic technology.

 Contact us and tell us about your application.